Remember, if you are found to be in breach of GDPR, your company can be fined up to 5% of your global turnover.

-First, it is important that you understand and record what ‘personal data’ you hold as a business, how it was captured, how it is held, how you use it, and where it is going.
-The GDPR defines 'personal data' as: any information relating to an identifiable person.
-As well as obvious personal data such as email addresses, phone numbers, addresses etc. GDPR also includes IP addresses, device IDs, location data and genetic/biometric data.
+First, you must understand and record what 'personal data' you hold as a business, how it was captured, how it is held, how you use it, and where it is going.
+The GDPR defines 'personal data' as any information relating to an identifiable person.
+As well as apparent personal data such as email addresses, phone numbers, addresses etc. GDPR includes IP addresses, device IDs, location data and genetic/biometric data.

-Scenario: Post 25th May 2018 - If you were asked in a court of law to prove how you obtained a customers personal data you should be able to prove this.
+Scenario: Post 25th May 2018 - If you were asked in a court of law to prove how you obtained a customer's data, you should be able to confirm this.
 Did the customer opt in via a website?
-Did they visit your premises/store and opt-in by signing something?
-If the customer made a telephone enquiry and left their email, did they consent to joining a mailing list?
+Did they visit your premises/store and opt in by signing something?
+If the customer made a telephone enquiry and left their email, did they consent to join a mailing list?

-Consequences of the GDPR for email marketing: The main thing for email marketers to keep in mind with respect to the GDPR is there is a new definition of providing consent, or to use email marketing parlance: opting in.
+Consequences of the GDPR for email marketing: The main thing for email marketers to remember concerning the GDPR is a new definition of providing consent or using email marketing parlance: opting in.